The New Georgia Woman Project: Black Women Speak

 Horizon is thrilled to share our BWS Artist Playwright Artist Cohort of four playwrights developing plays for Black Women Speak including Candrice Jones, AriDy Nox, A’ndrea J. Wilson, and Shay Youngblood.
 The BWS Emerging Playwrights Collective of five playwrights includes Tramaine Brathwaite, Amina McIntyre, Chiwuzo Ife Okwumabua, Kelundra Smith, Dana Stringer.

-“The past, present and future of Black America cannot be told without referencing Atlanta and its people.
-In the Atlanta Metro area, Black Americans are the largest minority group with political power, culture, wealth, higher education and a proud history as the cradle of the Civil Rights Movement.
-The cultural upheaval of 2020 has stirred many powerful images of Black women and their impact on the landscape of America and particularly in Georgia.
+“The past, present, and future of Black America cannot be told without referencing Atlanta and its people.
+We have political power, culture, wealth, higher education, and a proud history as the cradle of the Civil Rights Movement.
+The cultural upheaval of 2020 has stirred many powerful images of Black women and their impact on the landscape of America.
 We must not miss the opportunity to use our art to give voice to these times.“

 —MARGUERITE HANNAH, ASSOCIATE ARTISTIC PRODUCER

-The New Georgia Woman Project: Black Women Speak is sponsored in part by the National New Play Network (NNPN).
+The New Georgia Woman Project: Black Women Speak is sponsored in part by the Bridge Program of the National New Play Network (NNPN) and an Innovation and Exploration Fund Grant from the National Alliance for Musical Theatre.
 National New Play Network is an alliance of professional theaters that collaborate in innovative ways to develop, produce, and extend the life of new plays.
 Horizon is one of only 18 theaters in the country awarded funding by NNPN’s Inaugural Bridge Program.
 The newly established Bridge Program supports NNPN Member Theaters “as they develop, produce, and/or extend the life of a new play by, for, about, and with BIPOC (Black, Indigenous and People of Color) artist and audience communities.